 A loan that has been renegotiated due to a deterioration in the borrower's financial condition is usually considered to be credit-impaired unless there is evidence that the risk of not receiving contractual cash flows has reduced significantly and there are no other indicators of impairment.
-In addition, a retail loan that is overdue for 90 days or more is d) Presentation of allowance for ECL in the statement of financial position
+In addition, a retail loan that is overdue for 90 days or more is considered impaired.